Oil immersion

 Principle of immersion microscopy.
 Path of rays with immersion medium (yellow) (left half) and without (right half).
 Rays (black) coming from the object (red) at a certain angle and going through the cover-slip (orange, as is the slide at the bottom) can enter the objective (dark blue) only when immersion is used.
 Otherwise, the refraction at the cover-slip-air interface causes the ray to miss the objective and its information is lost.

 Two Leica oil-immersion objective lenses.
 Oil-immersion objective lenses look superficially identical to non-oil-immersion lenses.

 In light microscopy, oil immersion is a technique used to increase the resolving power of a microscope.
 This is achieved by immersing both the objective lens and the specimen in a transparent oil of high refractive index, thereby increasing the numerical aperture of the objective lens.

-Without oil, light waves reflect off the slide specimen through the glass cover slip, through the air, and into the microscope lens (see the colored figure to the right).
+Without oil, light waves reflect off the slide specimen through the glass cover, slip through the air, and into the microscope lens (see the colored figure to the right).
 Unless a wave comes out at a 90-degree angle, it bends when it hits a new substance, the amount of bend depending on the angle.
 This distorts the image.
-Air has a very different index of refraction from glass, making for a larger bend compared to oil, which has an index more similar to glass.
+Air has a different index of refraction than glass, making for a larger bend compared to oil, which has an index similar to glass.
 Specially manufactured oil can have nearly exactly the same refractive index as glass, making an oil-immersed lens nearly as effective as having glass entirely around the sample (which would be impractical).

 Immersion oils are transparent oils that have specific optical and viscosity characteristics necessary for use in microscopy.
 Typical oils used have an index of refraction of around 1.515.
 An oil-immersion objective is an objective lens specially designed to be used in this way.
 Many condensers also give optimal resolution when the condenser lens is immersed in oil.